Application Dates

 No. We recognize that plays come in all kinds of different shapes and sizes — and that scripts do, too.
 We only require that your name and contact information (and agent information, if applicable) is removed from the script, that you include a character breakdown with both age and gender, and that you include page numbers.

-We ask that your breakdown include each character’s name, any doubling schemes should they occur, and any traits that you deem necessary for casting.
+We ask that your breakdown in your script PDF include each character’s name, any doubling schemes should they occur, and any traits that you deem necessary for casting.
 These traits include but are not limited to: age, gender, ethnicity, sexuality, disability, etc. Beyond that, any information or notes that you wish to share about your cast of characters is welcome, but not necessary.

 Can I include an author’s note in my script?